gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    delivered.
 The DTLS/SCTP should indicate to ULP successful completion or failure to shutdown gracefully.

-# DTLS/SCTP Controll Message {#Control-Message}
+# DTLS/SCTP Control Message {#Control-Message}

-   DTLS/SCTP Controll Message is defined as its own upper layer protocol identified by its own PPID.
+   DTLS/SCTP Control Message is defined as its own upper layer protocol identified by its own PPID.
 The controll message is single 32-bit unsigned integer value.
 Each message is sent as its own SCTP message after having been protected by an open DTLS connection on